MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Microsoft Edge browser, navigate to the Microsoft Defender portal at <https://security.microsoft.com>.
+1. In the Microsoft Edge browser, navigate to Defender XDR at `https://security.microsoft.com`.

 1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

 1. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

     >**Note:** You may be prompted to enter the *Temporary Access Pass* (TAP) instead of a password.
+This is also provided in the resources tab.
+If prompted, copy and paste the TAP value and select **Sign in**.

 1. In the Microsoft Defender navigation menu, scroll down and expand the **Investigation & Response** section.